kyle-copeland/girls-who-code-api-reference/README.md

 | method | string  | flickr.photos.search | name of flickr API method
 | format | string | json | format of HTTP response
 | nojsoncallback | number | 1 | whether or not to return the response as [JSONP](https://en.wikipedia.org/wiki/JSONP)

+## How to convert response into image URLS
+You can construct image urls by taking the response fields and creating URLs with the following pattern https://farm{farm-id}.staticflickr.com/{server-id}/{id}_{secret}.jpg
+TODO